 If you’re looking at public charging, most public Level 2 chargers max out at 6.6 kW, which is around 24 to 26 miles per hour.
 You can get more than that from some Level 2 home chargers.

 Hardwired vs. Plug-in

 You may notice once you start shopping for chargers that many of them are available as a hardwire option, which means it doesn’t plug into an outlet.
-If possible, avoid hardwired chargers and instead, pay an electrician to setup the correct plug for your charger.
-The biggest benefit is if you ever have to move the charger, you can do so easily.
+If possible, avoid hardwired chargers and instead, pay an electrician to install the correct plug for your charger.
+The biggest benefit is that if you ever have to move the charger, you can do so more easily.
 Typically, it costs about the same to have someone either professionally hardwire a charger or install the correct outlet, so get an outlet if you can.
 Plus, if you use a NEMA 6-50 outlet (see below), it gives you, or someone who buys your home, options beyond car charging,

 One thing to note, local code may require some outdoor chargers to be hardwired.
 Make sure you check your local requirements before purchasing a charger if you need to have it hardwired.